daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 ![light loggers](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/images/NotebookImages/Moorea2022/pendants_light.png)

-Ariana will continue to trouble shoot some of the logger data.
-Specifically, the calibration of light values from the pendant loggers (lux) to the Odyssey PAR loggers results in higher than expected PAR values.
-We may need to re-do the light logger calibration.
-For now, we will display the light values in lux to monitor tank by tank variation.
+Note that light from the Odyssey logger is integrated PAR whereas data from the Apogee daily measurements is instantaneous PAR.
+This is why the light logger calibrated data is higher than daily measurements.

 We also plotted the temperatures from the heatwave and wildtype *A. pulchra* parent colonies.